yext/search-headless/docs/answers-headless.searchtypeenum.md

 ## SearchTypeEnum enum

-Indicates the type of search that headless is managing.
+An enum which indicates the type of search that headless is managing.

 <b>Signature:</b>